gstinoco/CITC-airbnb/README.md

 The codes presented are:

-- [Distances.py](/Distances.py): Script for calculating distances between each AirBnB presented, in the file [host.csv](/Information/hosts.tar.gz), and the places stated in the file [places.csv](/Information/places.tar.gz).
+- [Correlations.py](/Correlations.py): Functions to compute the distances and calculate the correlations in a Python Script as a standalone application.
-- [Correlations.ipynb](/Correlations.ipynb): Correlation analysis using an auto explainable Jupyter Notebook.
+- [Correlations.ipynb](/Correlations.ipynb): Functions to compute the distances and calculate the correlations in a Python Script as an auto explainable Jupyter Notebook.

 The correlation file presents the information both numerically and in correlation matrices.